 The bad news about otters comes from British scientists working on the Cardiff University Otter Project and at the Chemicals, Health and Environment Monitoring (CHEM) Trust.
 Between 1992 and 2009, the researchers collected 755 otter carcasses and focused on measuring, weighing and closely examining their reproductive parts.

-Although the scientists admit they don’t know for sure what’s causing the changes,they think pseudo estrogen exposure should take the blame.
-BPA, phthalates and other estrogenic chemicals commonly found in cosmetics, drugs, plastics, cans and pesticides have contaminated the environment, including the rivers where the otters live.
+Although the scientists admit they don’t know for sure what’s causing the changes, they think pseudo estrogen exposure should take the blame.
+BPA, phthalates and other estrogenic chemicals commonly found in cosmetics, drugs, plastics, cans, takeout food packaging, and pesticides have contaminated the environment, including the rivers where the otters live.

 What’s the takeaway for humans regarding the negative health effects of pseudo estrogens?
 First of all, it’s not just male fertility at stake.

-Environmental pseudo estrogens adversely affect women as well, contributing to thyroid disorders, infertility, painful menstrual cycles, difficult menopauses, and increased breast cancer risk.
+Environmental pseudo estrogens adversely affect women as well, contributing to thyroid disorders, difficulty conceiving, painful menstrual cycles, difficult menopause, and increased breast cancer risk.
 Secondly, pseudo estrogens polluting our environment play a role in the modern epidemic of depression, anxiety, ADD/ADHD and other mental health disorders.

 Given the extent of the problem, it’s easy to fall into despair, but the bottom line is every one of us can make dietary and lifestyle choices that will reduce our exposure to pseudo estrogens.
 These choices include:

 - Refusing to buy commercial produce and factory-farmed meats, and opting instead for organic, free-range and pastured foods.

-- Investing in a top-quality home water filter system.
-Tap waters include environmental estrogens from pesticides and other sources as well as residues from birth control pills and hormone replacement therapies.
-Good filters also take out fluoride and chlorine,poisons that potentiate estrogens, further putting our thyroids and reproductive systems at risk.
+- Investing in the best home water filter system you can afford.
+Tap water includes environmental estrogens from pesticides and other sources as well as residues from birth control pills and hormone replacement therapies.
+Good filters also take out fluoride and chlorine, poisons that potentiate estrogens, further putting our thyroids and reproductive systems at risk.

-- Purchasing non-toxic toilet paper and feminine hygiene products.
+- Purchasing non-toxic toilet paper and feminine hygiene products (vetted sources).
 These products come in contact with intimate parts of the body where tissues are thin and access to the bloodstream easy, providing yet another worrisome source of exposure.
 Sadly, many “BPA free” products contain estrogenic BHT or the cousin chemical BPS which is just as toxic.